lukenew2/crypto_automation_system/README.md

 }
 ```

 And boom!
-You’ve created your DynamoDB table and given your application the required permissions and configurations.
+We’ve created a DynamoDB table and given our application the required permissions and configurations.

 **Developer Note**: If you’re using the dev environment, you will also need to modify the policy-dev.json file in a similar way as we did the policy-prod.json file above.